-Among the techniques a physiotherapist will employ to help relieve pain, as well as improve range of motion, are manual therapy, in which your therapist will stretch and apply gentle pressure to target problem joints and muscles.
+Among the techniques a physiotherapist will employ to help relieve pain, as well as improve range of motion, are manual therapy, in which your physiotherapist will stretch and apply gentle pressure to target problem joints and muscles.
 Teaching you posture and movement techniques to reduce pain is often a key part of chronic pain therapy, as are exercises for improving strength and flexibility.

 When you need help dealing with, and often eradicating, chronic pain, contact us at Winnipeg, CA center for a consultation.